rickyemi/Christmas_Movies_Review/README.md

 ## Problem Statement

 ### Business Context
 - Christmas has come to represent different things to people over the years, and the movies here reflect that in kind.
-If you’re traditional and feeling nostalgic,you’ll be pleased to see reviews on some of popular christmas movies such as The Holiday, Bad Santa, love Actually etc
+If you’re traditional and feeling nostalgic,you’ll be pleased to see reviews on some of popular Christmas movies such as The Holiday, Bad Santa, Love Actually etc
 ### Problem Definition
-- Despite the abundance of movie reviews available on the internet, film studios are often faced with challengesin deriving key insights from these various data sources - primarily due to huge volume of text data tends to be compute constraints.
+- Despite the abundance of movie reviews available on the internet, film studios often face challenges deriving key insights from these various data sources - primarily due to the huge volume of text data tends to be compute constraints.
 ### Objective
-- To identify and extract subjective information from 5 christmas movies, and helping a film studios to understand the social opinion of their movies - plot, cast, screenplay etc while monitoring online discourse.
+- To identify and extract subjective information from 5 Christmas movies, and helping a film studios to understand the social opinion of their movies - plot, cast, screenplay etc while monitoring online discourse.
 ### Data Source
  - Review data for 5 movies was harvested from IMDb, Rotten Tomatoes and Metacritic